angulardart/site-angulardart/src/angular/guide/template-syntax.md

 One-time string initialization is routine in standard HTML, and it works just as well for directive and component properties.
-The following example initializes the `prefix` property of the `HeroDetailComponent` to a fixed string, not a template expression.
+The following example initializes the `prefix` property of the `HeroComponent` to a fixed string, not a template expression.
 Angular sets it and forgets about it.

 <?code-excerpt "lib/app_component.html (property-binding-7)"?>